-\item If $r\leq a-1$ and $r$ is odd then we construct the $n_r$ peaks with relative height $r$, we firstly add $n_r$ peaks at $(0,k-a)$ with weight $1,3,\ldots 2n_r-1$ and relative height one.
-Now the $n_r$ peaks have weight odd.
-In this condition, $\pi^{(r)}$ is an odd partition.
-Then each peak increase weight an odd number.
-Now the $n_r$ peaks have weight even.
-After $r-1$ times volcanic lift, we get $n_r$ peaks whose wight have the opposite parity with the relative height $r$, then the wight are even. \item If $r\leq a-1$ and $r$ is even then we construct the $n_r$ peaks with relative height $r$, we firstly add $n_r$ peaks at $(0,k-a)$ with weight $1,3,\ldots 2n_r-1$ and relative height one.
-Now the $n_r$ peaks have weight odd.
+\item If $r\leq a-1$ and $r$ is odd, to construct the $n_r$ peaks with relative height $r$, we firstly add $n_r$ peaks at $(0,k-a)$ with weight $1,3,\ldots, 2n_r-1$ and relative height one.
+Now the $n_r$ peaks have odd weight.
+On this condition, $\pi^{(r)}$ is an odd partition, so each peak should increase in weight by an odd number.
+Now the $n_r$ peaks have even weight.
+After $r-1$ times volcanic uplift, we get $n_r$ peaks whose weight have the opposite parity with the relative height $r$, then the weight are even. \item If $r\leq a-1$ and $r$ is even then we construct the $n_r$ peaks with relative height $r$.
+Firstly, we add $n_r$ peaks at $(0,k-a)$ with weight $1,3,\ldots, 2n_r-1$ and relative height one.
+Now the $n_r$ peaks have odd weight.
 In this condition, $\pi^{(r)}$ is an even partition.
-Then each peak increase weight an even number.
-Now the $n_r$ peaks have weight odd.
-After $r-1$ times volcanic lift, we get $n_r$ peaks whose weight have the same parity with the relative height $r$, then the parity are even. \end{itemize} Summerize the four conditions, we finished the proof of Theorem \ref{thmwp2}.
+Then each peak increases in weight by an even number.
+Now the $n_r$ peaks have odd weight.
+After $r-1$ times volcanic uplift, we get $n_r$ peaks whose weight have the same parity with the relative height $r$, then the weight of the peaks are even. \end{itemize} Summerize the four conditions, we finished the proof of Theorem \ref{thmwp2}.

-{\bf The proof of Theorem \ref{thmle}} We proceed to construct the lattice paths which have $n_r$ peaks with relative height $r$ and weight odd satisfying the $(k,a)$-condition.
+{\bf The proof of Theorem \ref{thmle}} Aiming to give the proof, we proceed to construct the lattice paths which have $n_r$ peaks with relative height $r$ and odd weight satisfying the special $(k,a)$-conditions.